chenxiaolong/avbroot/README.md

 avbroot prompts for the private key passphrases interactively by default.
 To run avbroot non-interactively, either:

-* Supply the passphrases via files:
+* Supply the passphrases via files.

     ```bash
     avbroot ota patch \